Gloria Cordes Elliott

 The average household income in the United States by 1950 was $5,000.
 Women comprised no more than 30 percent of the work force.
 A fourth of those positions were clerical.
 If Cordes did not get on the train, she was looking at life as a secretary.

 Cordes remembered in a conversation long after her retirement that a secretary in Manhattan, circa 1950, would make about $30 a week.
 By signing with the AAGPBL (becoming one of only 25 women in the league from New York state), Cordes made $50 a week.
-By the time the league folded, Cordes was 22 and getting $100 a week, $4 a week more than the average household income.
-By putting their 18-year-old on that train at Grand Central Station, the Cordes family handed her more opportunity than any of the “Seven Sisters” elite colleges could have offered at the time.v
+By the time the league folded, Cordes was 22 and getting $100 a week during the season, $4 a week more than the average household income.
+By putting their 17-year-old on that train at Grand Central Station, the Cordes family handed her more opportunity than any of the “Seven Sisters” elite colleges could have offered at the time.v

 Cordes made her debut with the AAGPBL in 1950 and played until the league folded in 1954.
 Nicknamed Cordie, she played with the Muskegon and Kalamazoo Lassies as well as the Racine Belles.
 She was a pitcher who threw and batted right-handed.
 In 1951, as the league rebranded itself the American Girls’ Baseball League (AGBL),vi Cordie was rebranded a Battle Creek Belle for part of a season.
 She finished her career back with the Kalamazoo Lassies.